Property law advice is our specialism; in particular the law of England and Wales.

 Our approach is friendly, helpful and constructive.
 We understand that when people meet legal problems, they want them resolved quickly and economically.

 Please use our Initial enquiry page to tell us in a few words about why you’re looking for advice.
 We’ll reply without delay to let you know whether we can help.
-If so, we’ll agree the best way forward — a meeting, written advice, or a phone call.
+If so, we’ll agree the best way forward — written advice, a phone call or a meeting.

 These are just some of the property issues we can advise on — it’s not an exhaustive list.
 Please click on an entry for more detail: